 All tickets: £6

 Tangled Feet unstitch and re-sew Spalding’s famous history of trade, shipping, forging and flowers.
 Mixing physical theatre, music, fire, pryotechnics and dance alongside the fabulous South Holland landscape Tangled Feet dig into the past to explode the present.

-Over two days characters will appear in and around Spalding.
-Watch as they search for a means to survive and thrive, to work and to rest.
+Over two days characters appeared in and around Spalding, searching for a means to survive and thrive, to work and to rest.
 They discover and celebrate water, plant seeds and dance with flowers, trade their wares in the market and make metal bend at the forge.

 Aug 2nd and 3rd, Spalding

 Tangled Feet are unsuccessful in application to join Arts Council NPO

 Tangled Feet are disappointed to not be joining the Arts Council’s National Portfolio.
 We are a small organisation and charity who have been achieving big results on project-by-project funding for some time, which we will continue to do.

 We are one of a very few physical theatre ensembles in the UK, and one of only a handful working both indoors and outdoors.

 We had hoped to have our unique contribution and impact recognised as part of the National Portfolio.

 Tangled Feet believe that theatre is for everyone – not just for a metropolitan cultural elite.
 Our dedicated ensemble of artists tour free-to-access, highly visual performances for thousands in audiences all across the country, and run dedicated participatory programmes with hundreds of young people, including those at risk, in care and with SEN. We create paid training opportunities in the arts to those who might otherwise be unable to afford high university fees.